box/box-developer-changelog/content/2022/05-31-reporting-and-events-streams.md

 # Events Streams - Device trust

-Get additional details when a device trust check fails, including:
+Get additional details when a device trust check fails, such as the device properties, the specific policies, and each policy properties validation.

-* Is an agent present on the device
-* The client environment
-* The list of policies
-* The status of each policy property

 <!-- more -->

-When querying the `api.box.com/2.0/events?stream_type=admin_logs &event_type=DEVICE_TRUST_CHECK_FAILED` the response includes `additional_details` , detailing device properties, the specific policies, and the policies properties validations.
+When querying the [enterprise event stream][1] for an `event_type` of `DEVICE_TRUST_CHECK_FAILED` the response includes `additional_details` about the event.

 Example: